mathewritter/WeBlog-for-Sitecore-XM/README.md

 A blog module for Sitecore.

-> :warning: WeBlog is no longer being developed or maintained.
+> :warning: The original WeBlog is no longer being developed or maintained.
+This is a fork.

 ## Features ##